snel-repo/EMUsort/README.md

     --config, -c
     --sort, -s
     --reset-config, --r
+    --ks4-reset-config, --k

-For example, if you want to reset to default config, configure it, and then spike sort immediately, you can run all commands at once with: `emusort -f /path/to/session_folder -cs --r`
+For example, if you want to reset to default config, configure it, and then spike sort immediately, you can run all commands at once with: `emusort -f /path/to/session_folder -cs --r` or simply `emusort -csf .` if you are already in the session folder.

 ### Inspecting and Curating with `phy`